dklinges9/ecoclimateglobal/content/english/data_software/_index.md

 <br>
 <br>

-We designed an R package to download and process ERA5 gridded climate timeseries data, to be ready for use in microclimate modelling.
+We designed an R package to download and process ERA5 gridded climate timeseries data, to be ready for use in microclimate modeling.
 Corresponding paper describing the package [here in _Methods in Ecology and Evolution_](https://doi.org/10.1111/2041-210X.13877).

 <br>
 <br>